-If your appeal in criminal court fails, you can still file a motion for post-conviction relief.
+If your appeal in federal criminal court fails in Florida, you can still file a motion for post-conviction relief.
 You would challenge your conviction and/or sentence after exhausting direct appeals.
 By asking for post-conviction relief, you’re telling the court that you didn’t receive a full and complete defense to your case.
 An experienced Naples or Fort Lauderdale post conviction relief lawyer is essential to your success in such a filing.

 Some examples of constitutional violations include: